phr31/FrontEnd/README.md

 ## Summary

 #### Formulario
-- Creation of a login screem in CSS;
+- Creation of a login screen in CSS;

 #### Header
 - Effects treatments in CSS;